Why do you need placement testing?

 Testing or exemption from testing is required prior to advisement and registration for classes.
 Plan to complete testing requirements in advance of registration to avoid any delay in your enrollment.
 For details, please call the Admissions Office at the Greenwood Campus at (864) 941-8369 or one of the County Campuses.

-ASSET and COMPASS are scheduled regularly at all campuses.
+COMPASS is scheduled regularly at all campuses.

 If you need special assistance because of a physical limitation or a disability, please contact Brenda Dailey, Student Disability Services Counselor, in the Career Planning and Counseling Center at (864) 941-8356.
 Click here for information about PTC's Student Disability Services.